Woodshed-Technology-LLC/woodshed-site/README.md

 The look and feel of the logo is a minimalistic representation of a home, shed or barn.
 A place that represents comfort, a place to be oneself, to relax, think, hone skills and make plans.

-Its blocky aesthetic creates a a form of technical symbolism, reminiscent of speech marks, punctuation or coded language.
+Its blocky aesthetic creates a form of technical symbolism, reminiscent of speech marks, punctuation or coded language.

 **Positioning**